-The Public Service Funding Consortium funded seven (7) programs with City CDBG funds that benefited LMI persons/households.
+The Public Service Funding Consortium funded 6 programs with City CDBG funds that benefited LMI persons/households.
 Following is a summary of each program highlighting the number of LMI persons served and accomplishments achieved with the program:

-ADVOCAP - "Winnebago County Nutrition Program" provided 52,566 meals for 3,017 low and moderate income individuals at congregate meals sites or through the delivery of the meals to the person's residence when the individual is homebound in 2012.
+ADVOCAP - "Winnebago County Nutrition Program" provided 50,748 meals for 2,882 low and moderate income individuals at congregate meals sites or through the delivery of the meals to the person's residence when the individual is homebound in 2013.

-American Red Cross - "Bridges Emergency Assistance Program" provided assistance to low and moderate income persons who had temporary emergency needs ", which provides assistance to low and moderate income persons who had temporary emergency needs related to rental and utility payments, bus passes, gas vouchers, car repairs, work boots, insurance application fees and vouchers.
-In 2012, 1,175 low and moderate income individuals were assisted by this program.
+ADVOCAP - "Bridges Emergency Assistance Program" provided assistance to low and moderate income persons who had temporary emergency needs ", which provides assistance to low and moderate income persons who had temporary emergency needs related to rental and utility payments, bus passes, gas vouchers, car repairs, work boots, insurance application fees and vouchers.
+In 2013, 1,067 low and moderate income individuals were assisted by this program.

 Christine Ann Domestic Abuse Services Inc. (CADASI) operates a 35-bed shelter for female victims of domestic violence and their children and counseling services, case management and supportive services for women, men and children.
-In 2012, CADASI provided counseling for 1,103 persons (733 women, 19 men, 351 children [558 or 51% from Oshkosh]) and shelter for 251 individuals (120 adults, 131 children [242 or 96% from Oshkosh).
+In 2013, CADASI provided counseling and shelter for 1,042 persons; with 474 individuals being from Oshkosh, with 113 of these being children.

 Day by Day Warming Shelter operates a 20-bed seasonal emergency shelter that serves a small but definite population of persons (men and women) with no other sheltering options in the community.
-In 2012, Day by Day provided shelter for 127 individuals and served more than 7,332 meals.
+In 2013, Day by Day provided shelter for 124 individuals and served more than 7,579 meals.

-Oshkosh Area Community Pantry - "Food & Nutritional Need Program" distributed 1,351,383 pounds of food in 2012 to 78,562 low and moderate income individuals.
+Oshkosh Area Community Pantry - "Food & Nutritional Need Program" distributed 1,188,629 pounds of food in 2013 to 69,038 low and moderate income individuals.

-University of Wisconsin-Oshkosh - "Healthy Living Community Clinic" provided cost-effective medical care and prescriptions to 1,059 individuals.
+University of Wisconsin-Oshkosh - "Healthy Living Community Clinic" provided cost-effective medical care and prescriptions to 969 individuals.
 This includes non-emergency treatment of illnesses or injuries management of chronic conditions and lab tests.